kumardheeraj394/k8s-db-demo-app/Kubernetes_Learning_Path_README.md

 # 9. Static Pod

-Static pods are managed directly by the kubelet on a node and are not part of the Kubernetes API server management.
-They are typically used for system components and run independently of the scheduler.
+**Static Pods** are managed directly by the `kubelet` on a node and are not visible through the Kubernetes API server.
+They are typically used for system-level components and run independently of the Kub

 # 10. Job & CronJobs